Choice - Best Stock Broker in India

 • By Team Choice

 When exploring the stock market, you must have come across terms like IPO and FPO.
-While IPOs are widely known, FPOs are just as important for both companies and investors who track and analyse stocks.
+While IPOs are widely known, FPOs are just as important for both companies and investors.
 This blog covers the meaning of FPO, its types, how it works, the key advantages & disadvantages, and the process of applying for one.

 FPO Full-Form: